macedojleo/BDH/README.md

 ```$ bdh -m or $ bdh -M```
 ```$ bdh -k or $ bdh -K```

-The Filesystems usage will show on the screen as follows
+The Filesystems usage will show on the screen as follows:

-- **NORMAL** threshold FS usage is showing as white.
+- **NORMAL** threshold FS usage is showing as default color.
 - **MAJOR** threshold FS usage is showing as yellow.
 - **CRITICAL** threshold FS usage is showing as red.
 - **URGENT** threshold FS usage is showing flashing.